exasol/extension-manager/doc/design/design.md

   * For numbers: min, max
 * In the backend:
   * Everything validated in the frontend (validate again to prevent attacks)
-  * Validation of the whole input: Here we can validate more complex constraints that for example involve multiple fields
+  * Validation of the whole input: Here we can validate more complex constraints (for example multiple interdependent fields)

 For the validation done by the frontend we define the constraints declarative in the extension: